NeaGogu/B-zone/README.md

 # B-zone
 SEP-2023/Q3 Bumbal zone management

-In this README file it is detailed which files should not be checked in the code quality assessment.
-This is separated into backend and frontend parts, since the backend uses Go, which cannot be checked with the suggested tools and thus in discussion with the course coordinator different tools were chosen.
+In this README file it is detailed which files should be checked or not be checked in the code quality assessment.
+This is separated into distinct backend and frontend parts, since the backend uses Go, which cannot be checked with the suggested tools and thus in discussion with the course coordinator different tools were chosen.

 ## Backend
+*Should not be checked:*

 Automatically generated:
 - None